-If you’re staying with family or renting a home that has a washer in it you don’t have to pack a lot, you can wear clothing agian…and jeans can be worn a few times.
-The fewer bags you have the better as far as fitting in the car well and making sure things are securely fastened in case of an accident…we don’t want anything flying around.
+If you’re staying with family or renting a home with a washer you don’t have to pack a lot.
+You can wear clothing again and again.
+The fewer bags you have the better as far as fitting in the car.
+Making sure things are securely fastened in case of an accident is imporatnt too.
+We don’t want anything flying around.

 Ok, on to our road trip safety tips…..

 - Secure items in the back (especially your cooler, use a bungee cord or tie down so it doesn’t move around).

 - Check all fluid levels and tire pressure in your car before departing.
 Here is a printable road trip checklist so you don’t forget anything.